AdobeDocs/commerce-admin.en/help/inventory-management/alert-setup.md

 ## Price change alerts

 When price change alerts are enabled, a _Notify me when the price drops_ link appears on every product page.
 Customers can click the link to subscribe to alerts related to the product.
 Guests are prompted to open an account with your store.
-Whenever the price changes or the product goes on special, everyone who has signed up to be notified receives an email alert.
+Whenever the price changes or the product goes on special, everyone who has subscribed to the alert receives an email alert.

 ## In-Stock alerts

 The in-stock alert creates a link called _Notify me when this product is in stock_ for every product that is out of stock.
 Customers can click the link to subscribe to the alert.
-When the product is back in stock, customers receive email notification that the product is available.
+When the product is back in stock, customers receive an email notification that the product is available.
 Products with alerts have a _Product Alerts_ tab in the Product Information panel that lists the customers who have subscribed to an alert.

 ![List of product and price alert subscriptions](assets/inventory-product-alerts.png)